 Forest Types of Witches Interests Often Include:

-- You love to taking long walks through the forest alone (forest bathing)
+- You love to take long walks through the forest alone (forest bathing)

 - Your home is decorated in natural colors of green and brown